i05nagai/memorandum/language/english_speaking.md

     * most important part
         * sth of great importance on which everything else depends
         * Rules run in Aggregation is the cornerstone of rule evaluation in a distributed environment
+* reference
+    * mentioning
+    * statement
+    * connection
+    * authority
+    * mention
+    * in a piece of writing
+    * letter
+    * look at
+    * for future reference
+        * in order to be looked at for information in future
+    * for future reference,
+        * used when telling sb sth so they know about it in future
+    * in/with reference to sb/sth
+        * used, esp. in business letters, to say what you are writing or talking about
+        * I am writing with reference to your letter of 15th March
+    * terms of reference
+        * the subjects or questions which a study or report is intended to include
+    * to refer to sb or sth
+* capiche
+    * capeesh
+    * capiche?
+        * used to ask if sb understands, in a way that is intended to sound italian, or to sound threatning
+        * I'm not in the Mafia.
+Never was.
+Capiche?
+* what's your sign?
+    * what's your zodiac sign?
+* horoscope
+    * a description of what is going to happen to you, based on the position of the stars and planets at the time of your birth
+    * I read my horoscope most days
+    * My horoscope said I was going to be lucky in love this month
+* astology
+* holo
+    * a hologram
+    * a ring of light around or above the head of a holy person in a religious drawing or painting
+* untimely
+    * the untimely murder of one human being by another
+* acknowledge
+    * As soon as a page is received and acknowledged
+* clergy
+* tenet
+    * This chapter describes the primary tenets of the approach to on-call that Google's SREs have developed over years
+* deify
+    * to make sb or sth into a good
+    * to consider someone or something to be so important that they are almost like a god
+* inexorably
+* inexorable
+    * continuing without any possiblity of being stoppedd
+    * Aging is an inexorable process.
+* endanger
+* hormone
+    * Stress hormones like cortisol and corticotropin-releasing hormone (CRH) are known to cause behavioral consequences
+* impair
+* subsume
+    * to include something or someone as part of a larger group
+* nimble
+    * quick and exact in movement or thought; aglie
+    * a nimble mind
+    * He tried to catch his friend, but she was too nimble.
+* spry
+    * active and able to move quickly and energetically
+* demystify
+    * to make sth easier to understand
+        * What I need is a book that will demystify the working of a car engine for me
+* propagate
+    * After the update propagates, typically within a few seconds, 100% of function invocations execute the new version.
+* instantaneously
+* instantaneous
+    * happening or completed immediately, without any delay
+    * TV has conditioned us to expect instantaneous answers to difficult questions.
+* immediately
+* instant
+    * a very short moment of time, or a particular point in timev
+* jiffy
+    * a very short time
+    * I'm on the phone, but I'll be with you in a jiffy
+* flash
+* trice
+    * in a trice
+        * in a very short time
+        * Jim had the wheel mended in a trice.
+* engulf
+    * Flames engulfed the building.
+* justify
+    * to show that something is reasonable, right, or true
+* citizen
+* habitual
+    * habitual responses are uncosidered, which means they can be disastrous
+* disastrous
+* methodology
+    * the ideal methodology in incident management strikes the perfect balance oftaking steps at the desired pace
+* blame
+* blameless
+    * A blameless postmortem culture